smowli/loki-logs-downloader/README.md

 Unofficial tool for downloading large amounts of logs from the Grafana Loki API 📖

+> ⚠️ This tool is still under active development.
+It is quite capable, but some features might still be missing.
+There also may be changes to the API and the behavior in the future. ⚠️

 ## Table of contents

 - [✨ Introduction](#-introduction)